jliszka/jliszka.github.com/_posts/2016-05-10-between-order-and-chaos.md

 You can also find the ghost of the logistic map itself if you move your mouse around the small purple triangular region near the vertical bars around {%m%}a = 3.7, b = 1.67{%em%}.
 Spooky!

+## So what?

+There really is no so what.
+It's just astonishing to me how much complex behavior can arise from two pretty simple rules.